CodeAL1990/javascript-neural-machine/README.md

 For y axis, you want it to be infinite, so set infinity to a very large number(i.e a million), and set top and bottom to infinity(Again, upwards of y is negative, while downwards is positive)
-Create custom draw method for Road, passing in ctx Inside draw method, set lineWidth of ctx to 5, and strokeStyle to white Begin drawing the line by calling beginPath on ctx, and call moveTo from left to top Then, call lineTo from left to bottom, and call stroke The above drawing will draw a vertical line on the left side of the canvas Create another set and draw a vertical line on the right side of the canvas
+Create custom draw method for Road, passing in ctx Inside draw method, set lineWidth of ctx to 5, and strokeStyle to white Begin drawing the line by calling beginPath on ctx, and call moveTo from left, top coordinate Then, call lineTo from left to bottom, and call stroke The above drawing will draw a vertical line on the left side of the canvas Create another set and draw a vertical line on the right side of the canvas